DataWranglerPro/quartz/content/Other Interests/Business/writing_content.md

-🚨 Who is going to be the Next President?

-Ever wondered how voter demographics and donations can influence an election campaign?

-Let’s dive into the data!

-Imagine you’re analyzing data for the DNC or RNC, merging voter demographics and donation info to uncover trends across the U.S. Sounds exciting, right?
+📊 Data Insights Alert!

+Ever struggled to make sense of student performance data?

+As data professionals, you know how crucial data analysis is in education 📚.
+But have you ever faced challenges in analyzing student math exam performance?

 Here’s what I learned in this tutorial:

-- 🗳️ Merge voter demographics with donation data to calculate total donations by state.
-- 📅 Transform and analyze donation dates to find trends over months and years.
-- 💰 Pivot the data to see average donations by age group and state.
+- How to calculate average scores and identify top performers
+- How to create pass/fail indicators
+- How to merge and analyze data

 Click below to read the full tutorial.

-#learnpandas  #datawrangling #dataanalysts #python #pandas #elections
+#learnpandas  #datawrangling #dataanalysts #python #pandas #education

 P.S.
-Who would you rather work for, the RNC or the DNC?
-Tell me in the comments.
+Can you pass an Algebra exam if you had to retake it today? 😅

 Free course includes 20 Tutorials that will show you everything you need to become a ninja with Pandas.